DTegano/NHL-Prediction-using-Machine-Learning/README.md

 0.5164798 0.4836585
 ```

 I'll note here that if one team dominates the corsi %, the other will have a much lower corsi% - which is why the negative relationship makes sense.
-I can reject the null hypothesis that there is no difference between the means of the home and away corsi.
+I can reject the null hypothesis that there is no difference between the means of the home and away corsi variables.

-To wrap up this section, I'll if confirm that the home and away variables are completely independent of each other (as they should be, based on how the data was manipulated) by running a chi-square tests.
+To wrap up this section, I'll confirm that the home and away variables are completely independent of each other (as they should be, based on how the data was manipulated) by running chi-square tests.
 I'll also run a chi-square test on our Results variable:

 ```
 > chisq.test(table(dt[,c("Result", "Home_Goals")]))